Mae Nam, Thailand: What to pack, what to wear, and when to go [2024]

 • Voltage step down adapter

-A plug adapter that supports outlet types A, B, C and O. Make sure to choose the right type.
-The majority of adapters currently sold are just plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A, B, C and O. It's important that you choose the right kind.
+The vast majority of adapters currently available are simply plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most locations.

 • Airplane phone mount